MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/managed-instance-management-pack-automatic-monitoring-managed-identity.md

 ### Prerequisites

-1. Enable system-assigned managed identity for management server VM in Azure Portal.
+1. Enable system-assigned managed identity for management server VM in Azure portal.

    Go to the Virtual Machine -> Security -> Identity.